 If Europe plays its cards right and develops and diffuses AI it could add some $2.7 trillion, or 19% to its economic output by 2030, according to a report by the World Economic Forum and McKinsey.
 At stake is not just the competitiveness of nations but the viability of Europe’s largest companies.

 Today the uptake of AI by both business and government in Europe is still limited.
 Many attempts never get beyond proof-of-concept trials.
 Aleia aims to change that by ensuring that governments and companies have the right data and the right tools to fully leverage the power of AI, says Antoine Couret, Aleia’s CEO.
 Its ambition is to offer a platform for development that unifies, secures, and industrializes the whole data and AI production chain, from ideation to scaling it across the enterprise.
-“Think of it as a fast track to AI,in terms of” he says.
+“Think of it as a fast track to AI, both in terms of business impact and tech simplicity” he says.

 Europe does not have its own version of an Amazon Web Service, Google or Alibaba.
 What it does have is best-of-breed startups in different areas of AI, says AI expert Francoise Soulié, a speaker at the launch event.
 Europe’s AI companies are still relatively small, and their offers are niche, so they struggle to get contracts with big companies or public administrations, she says.
 By grouping them together on one platform it will be easier for them to compete against offers from foreign tech giants, says Soulié, who is a scientific advisor to France AI, a former member of the European Commission’s High Level AI Experts group, and co-chair of the innovation and commercialization working group of Global Partnership on AI, a global multi-stakeholder initiative which aims to bridge the gap between theory and practice on AI by supporting cutting-edge research and applied activities.